anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

 ## What is fastText
-[fastText](https://fasttext.cc) is a library for efficient learning of word representations and sentence classification.
+[fastText](https://fasttext.cc) is a free, open-source, lightweight library for efficient learning of word representations and sentence classification.

 ### Text Classification
 Text classification is as fundamental as it is self-explanatory.
 It is essentially supervised learning.
 Applications